Asymptotic properties of a componentwise ARH(1) plug-in predictor: Estimation and prediction results

-\begin{remark} \textbf{Assumption A3} has also been considered in p.
-217 of \cite{Bosq00}, to ensure weak consistency of the proposed estimator of $\rho,$ as well as, in \cite{Mas99} (see Proposition 4, p.
-902), in the derivation of asymptotic normality. \end{remark} From Remark \ref{remark1}, for each $j\geq 1,$ $\eta_{j}=(\eta_{j}(n),\ n\in \mathbb{Z})$ in equation (\ref{AE1}) defines a stationary and invertible AR(1) process, ergodic in the mean-square sense (see, for example, \cite{Bartlett}).
-Therefore, in view of equations (\ref{22}) and (\ref{24a}), for any $j \geq 1$, there exist two positive constants $K_{j,1}$ and $K_{j,2}$ such that the following identities hold:
+From Remark \ref{A3:remark1}, for each $j\geq 1,$ $\eta_{j}= \left\lbrace \eta_{j}(n),\ n\in \mathbb{Z} \right\rbrace$ in equation (\ref{A3:AE1}) defines a stationary and invertible AR(1) process, ergodic in the mean--square sense; see, e.g., \cite{Bartlett46}.
+Therefore, in view of equations (\ref{A3:22}) and (\ref{A3:24a}), for each $j \geq 1$, there exist two positive constants $K_{j,1}$ and $K_{j,2}$ such that the following identities hold:

-Equations (\ref{27})-(\ref{28}) imply, for $n$ sufficiently large,
+Equations (\ref{A3:27})-(\ref{A3:28}) imply, for $n$ sufficiently large,

 for certain positive constants $\widetilde{K}_{j,1}$ and $\widetilde{K}_{j,2},$ for each $j\geq 1.$ Equivalently, for $n$ sufficiently large,